Prone Instability Test

 Before you do anything, the one thing that you have to prepare is a comfortable examination table or bed.
 This test requires the patient to assume a prone position.
 Once you have this ready, do the following (but demonstrate all of this first):

-- Once they are prone and leaning on the examination bed or table, you will position yourself to the patient's side by their lumbar area.
+- Step 2: Next, you, the conductor, will position yourself to the patient's side by their lumbar area.

-- Tell the patient to tell you if they are in pain while you are locating the painful spot.
+- Step 4: Tell the patient to tell you if they are in pain while you are locating the painful spot.

-- Once you have located the painful spot, have your patient lift their legs off the floor while leaning on the examination bed or table.
+- Step 5: Once you have located the painful spot, have your patient lift their legs off the floor while leaning on the examination bed or table.

-- Have them maintain their position for 5 to 10 seconds.
+- Step 6: Have them maintain their position for 5 to 10 seconds.
 They are allowed to grab hold of the bed or table to maintain their position.

-How to interpret the findings of the Prone Instability Test
+How to interpret the findings of the test

 To determine the diagnostic accuracy of the results of the Prone Instability Test, you need to take note of the painful spot you located by performing the spring test on the lumbar spine area.